godotengine/godot-docs/classes/class_rigidbody.rst

 | *Getter* | get_linear_damp()      |
 +----------+------------------------+

-RigidBody's linear damp.
+The body's linear damp.
 Default value: -1, cannot be less than -1.
 If this value is different from -1, any linear damp derived from the world or areas will be overridden.

 .. _class_RigidBody_linear_velocity: